Generalizing the Multiple Exchange Property for Matroid Bases: Acknowledgments

-\paragraph{Acknowledgments.}
+\begin{enumerate}[label=\arabic*.] \item For proving the exchange properties in \zcref{sec:harmonic,sec:gp} for matroids representable over a field $\F$ of characteristic zero, we relied on the fact that for such a rank-$r$ matroid $\bM$ on a ground set $E$ with $|E|=2r$, there exists a harmonic function $g \colon \binom{E}{r} \to \F$ that is nonzero on a set $A\in \binom{E}{r}$ exactly if both $A$ and $E\setminus A$ are bases.
+It remains an intriguing open problem to find further classes of matroids for which such a harmonic function, over, say, $\F=\Q$ exists, as all exchange properties shown in \zcref{sec:gp} extend to those classes.

+\item For matroids representable over a field of characteristic zero, we proved several exchange properties in which the new basis pair can be obtained from the original one by a sequence of symmetric exchanges.
+It remains open whether such sequences can always be chosen to have polynomial length.
+In particular, it is open whether they can be found in (randomized) polynomial time.

+\item In \zcref{thm:weighted-equitability}, we showed a weighted version of the equitability theorem for matroids representable over a field of characteristic zero.
+This directly includes the existence of a matroid-constrained EF1 allocation for two agents with identical additive valuations.
+It remains open whether our framework could be used to show the analogous EF1 result for an arbitrary number of agents. \end{enumerate}

+\section{Acknowledgments}

 The authors are grateful to Kristóf Bérczi, Shinsaku Sakaue, and Yutaro Yamaguchi for initial discussions on the problem.
-Taihei Oki was supported by JST FOREST Grant Number JPMJFR232L and JSPS KAKENHI Grant Numbers JP18J22141.
+Taihei Oki was supported by JST FOREST Grant Number JPMJFR232L, JST BOOST Grant Number JPMJBY25A6, and JSPS KAKENHI Grant Number JP18J22141.
 This research has been implemented with the support provided by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021.
 This work was supported in part by EPSRC grant EP/X030989/1.

 \paragraph{Data availability.} No data are associated with this article.
 Data sharing is not applicable to this article.